andymac-2/notepad/_posts/2021-05-30-open_recursion.md

 - Inheritance can be used to override methods.
 - This could be used to memoize a recursive function for example.
 - Dynamic dispatch can be desugared to continuation passing: a functional concept.
-- This style of continuation passing can be denoted as "Open Recursion" because the recursive calls are left open to be overidden.
+- This style of continuation passing can be denoted as "Open Recursion" because the recursive calls are left open to be overridden.

 ## Memoization Using Inheritance